Do We Need Subsidiarity in Software?: Interview Results

 \textbf{Organizational authority and trust} pertains to a willingness to have data be controlled at the community level because of trust in those institutions or belief in their right to control our data as part of our membership.
 Reasons for trusting such institutions include belief in the mission of the organization, smaller organizations having different incentives than large corporations, and smaller organizations being easier to hold accountable than large corporations.
 P3 said this about why she trusts her employer, our university, with her data: \textit{``I agree with its values so strongly that it makes me actually have a strong desire to have control on that level, even though I'm sure there are not many people who work for a company that they feel so strongly connected in terms of values.''} Participants also mentioned that our employers have a right to control our work data as part of our employment agreement, and participation in community organizations comes with a degree of buy-in or trust of the community.
-P2 described this in the professional context: \textit{``the act of entering into a working agreement with a company is very different than just the act of using a service like Google search.
+P2 described this in the professional context: \textit{``the act of entering into a working agreement with a company is very different than just the act of using a service like Google Search.
 If you're signing up to work at a company or to go to a school, I think there's a much more reasonable degree to which they can have restrictions or have access to certain elements of your data.''} Another element of this theme was a desire from three participants for community collectives to help protect the security of software applications or provide other data-driven features, such that the individual user neither has to do these things themselves nor surrender their data to a large tech company to provide these features.
-Organizational authority and trust was mentioned by 4 participants for operating systems, 5 participants for browsers, 4 participants for email, 4 participants for search engines, 3 participants for social media, 3 participants for chat applications, and was mentioned by 11 unique participants.